steve1029/IES/README.md

 Unfortunately, installation on Windows is currently not available.

 # Building a Ubuntu COW (Cluster of Workstation)
-For users who want to build a cluster for high-performance computing from scratch, I introduce here how to build an Ubuntu Cluster using desktops.
+For beginners who want to build a cluster for high-performance computing from scratch, I introduce here how to build an Ubuntu Cluster using desktops.

 ## What is COW?
 COW is the acronym of **_cluster of workstation_**.
 A workstation is a single computer equipped with high-performance hardwares.